Letting Buildings Breath: Tackling The Problem Of Damp And Mould In Modern Homes

 Although most studies pertaining to damp and mould relate to social and council-owned housing, the issue is of equal relevance for the private housing sector, including the rental market, student accommodation sector, and new build housing market.
 Unfortunately, the modern preoccupation with energy efficiency and hyper-insulation often creates homes that are humid and poorly ventilated, creating a perfect environment for mould to take hold.

 As with any positive lifestyle improvement, we can’t simply sit back and wait for the government to take action.
-By improving general awareness of the root causes and impact of damp and mould among housebuilders, building contractors, planners, architects, and other housing stakeholders, we can hopefully aspire to a healthier and more sustainable environment across the nation’s housing stock.
+By improving general awareness of the root causes and impact of dampness and mould among housebuilders, building contractors, planners, architects, and other housing stakeholders, we can hopefully aspire to a healthier and more sustainable environment across the nation’s housing stock.

 To find out more about the issue of damp and mould, and how shower pods can help lower the risk of leaks and the accumulation of moisture in a property, please click here to get in touch with one of our experienced team.